 You can find out if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Take off the thermostat and find the wiring.
+- Remove the thermostat and find the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?

-Depend on Herman Allen Plumbing, Heating & Cooling for Your Smart Thermostat Installation Needs
+Trust Herman Allen Plumbing, Heating & Cooling for Your Smart Thermostat Installation Needs